- Cluster Configuration

 Linker, and edit the

-Once the build process is over, you can find
+Once the build process is complete, you can find

 %IGNITE_HOME%\platforms\cpp\project\vs\x64\Release for the 64-bit version and in